 It’s a great introduction to academic vocabulary, word decoding, and using context clues.

-The combined contents add up to $18.75 on sale, but with the bundle discount (included) you can download this for your classes now for $14.95 (20% off the cost of the individual packets.)
+The combined contents add up to $26.
+With the bundle discount (included) you can download this for your classes now for $19.50.
+(That's over 20% off the cost of the individual packets.)

-Note: You may receive download files for each of the individual packets within the bundle as well as one for the complete bundle in one pdf.
-Feel free to open any of them or just delete the extras (or keep them if you find them easier to use as smaller pdfs), but please do not share, as you only purchased one bundle.
+Note: You may receive download files for each of the individual packets within the bundle as well as one for the complete bundle.
+If so, use as one file or keep the smaller individual flies if you find them easier to use.

-Recommended for intermediate or advanced ESL students, as well as middle or high school students.
+Recommended for intermediate or advanced ESL students from middle school to adult.

 · pg.8-10 The Impact of Disease on History (3 page article/reading)